maciejmakowski2003/Cinema-reservation-system/README.md

 5. showing
    - each document stores data about single showing
    - start_date includes both date and time
-   - format stores data about if film is in 2d or 3d and if it has voiceover, subtitles or dubbing
+   - format stores data about if film is in 2d, 3d or 4d and if it is subtitled, dubbed, orginal or has voiceover
    - seats object stores data about all seats in hall: row, number, type and info if it is occupied
     ```js
     {